 the (often) meandering travels of a student anthropologist

 ...and after twenty years designing web sites, at forty-nine, I returned to school to pursue an undergraduate degree in Anthropology.
 How groups engender culture through custom and ritual, occupation of space, and by creating patterns of social interaction, fascinates me.
-I'm currently traveling and doing fieldwork for my planned thesis–a digital ethnography exploring the growing culture surrounding solo female nomads in the American Southwest.
+I'm currently back from my first fieldwork for my thesis–exploring the growing culture surrounding solo female nomads in the American Southwest.

 By renovating an RV, traveling out to Arizona for the Rubber Tramp Rendezvous (RTR), and joining what Bob Wells, of Cheap RV Living, has coined as 'the tribe', I'm doing what is known in Anthropology as participant research.
 I experience firsthand what others that take on this lifestyle, and participate in this culture, also come to know.

 There are notable differences, however.
 For example, while this is a long journey (from one end of the country to the other and six months in duration), I am not full-time.
 I will return home to a sticks and bricks house when it's over.
 And, while I tried to renovate the rig as if I was going full-time, I did not give up a houseful of possessions, or have to make hard decisions about what I would give up to live on the road.
 This is not my only home, it is, instead, a second home.
 Ultimately, if things don't work out in some way, I could just throw up my hands, turn around, and return.
 While there are moments when I am fearful that something could happen to my home on wheels, as I have so much invested in it, I have a safety net that most nomads on the road do not.